 Register Your Event

-Read for Peace is a required activity for all MTCC AmeriCorps and VISTA members.
+MLK Read for Peace is a required activity for all MTCC AmeriCorps and VISTA members.
 However, you are encouraged to participate in other service projects related to MLK Day.
-If you are curious about events that will be occurring in your area, we suggest that you check the listings here or contact your local MTCC AmeriCorps members coordinating MLK Read for Peace events in communities across the state by clicking the link below.
+If you are curious about events that will occur in your area, we recommend exploring the listings here or contacting your local MTCC AmeriCorps member(s).